aliabay2328/DSA210/README.md

 # DSA210 - Music Emotion Analysis Using Audio Features

 ## Project Overview
-This project explores the relationship between audio features and the emotions conveyed by music.
-By analyzing songs using extracted features such as **MFCCs, chroma, tempo, and harmonic relations**, the goal is to determine if musical characteristics correlate with specific emotions like happiness, sadness, or tension.
+This project explores the relationship between audio features and the genres of music.
+By analyzing songs using extracted features such as **MFCCs, chroma, tempo, and harmonic relations**, the goal is to determine if musical characteristics correlate with specific genres.

 ## Data Sources and Collection
-- **Public Domain Music:** Songs from open datasets with existing emotion labels.
+- **Public Domain Music:** Songs from open datasets with existing genre labels.
 - **Self-Composed Music:** Additional short compositions recorded to increase dataset diversity.
 - **Processing Method:** Audio files (WAV/MP3) will be analyzed using **Librosa** to extract relevant sound features.
-Harmonic and tonal structures (chord structure, major/minor) will be **examined manually** when needed.

 ## Tools and Technologies
 - **Python** (for data processing and analysis)